sakuraspartner/SakuraScripts/README.md

 # Twitch Clip Shoutout for Streamer.bot

 This repository contains a C# script for Streamer.bot that enables automatic shoutouts with Twitch clips for streamers.

 There is also a version available for direct import.
+Simply copy the `streamerbot.sakura.export` file into the import page of Streamer.bot.

 If you would like to use this for your own channel, please consider following on twitch at https://www.twitch.tv/sakuragore and perhaps even making a test shoutout to `!so SakuraGore`!